paritytech/hardhat-polkadot/README.md

   </a>
 </div>

-> Polkadot is a blockchain computing platform for developers to deploy high-performance Web3 applications.
+> Polkadot is a comprehensive blockchain platform for developers to deploy high-performance Web3 applications.
 This repository provides plugins that integrate with the [Hardhat](https://hardhat.org/) environment for developing and deploying Ethereum-compatible smart contracts on the Polkadot network.

 </div>